 <Insert Table 2 Here>

 A 10-m digital elevation model was acquired from the USGS (Table 2).
-This initial layer was flat-processed using the JPDEM processing tool (McKane et al., 2014).
+This initial layer was flat-processed using the JPDEM processing tool (Pan et al. 2012; McKane et al., 2014).
 A hand-digitized stream network obtained from the City of Seattle was used to aid the processing tool in order to correctly route flow in a pre-determined manner.
 Municipal sewers and pipes were ignored and may be incorporated in further studies.

 A single soil type was used for all of the watersheds, which was characterized as sandy loam.
 This layer was changed for cells that implemented green roofs and were characterized by intensive and extensive green roof media characteristics, as described in a subsequent section.